swiftlang/swift-evolution/visions/webassembly.md

 triples.

 2. Allow Swift developers to easily install and build with a Swift SDK for WASI.
-This requires an implementation of corresponding build scripts and CI jobs to generate and publish such SDK.
+This requires an implementation of corresponding build scripts and CI jobs to generate and publish the Swift SDK.
 Some parts of the Swift toolchain and core libraries need a Swift SDK for running tests for WASI, so this will benefit the previous point in stabilizing support for this platform.

 3. Make it easier to evaluate and adopt Wasm with increased API coverage for this platform in the Swift core libraries.
 As a virtualized embeddable platform, not all system APIs are always available or easy to port to WASI.
 For example, multi-threading, file system access, and localization need special support in Wasm runtimes and a certain amount of consideration from a developer adopting these APIs.